 RED/YELLOW CURRANT: Grafted plants, a trial from Big Allotment Challenge Winner Rob Smith’s range from Dobies.
 He said: “It’s a different species from your common garden tomato and it’s hardly changed since it was found growing wild on a Peruvian beach in 1707.
 The plants are very disease resistant and can tolerate cooler temperatures.
 Each tiny tomato is crisp, and has a really intense, sweet/tart flavour.”

 ORANGE PARUCHE F1: The high sugar content gives the fruit a superb flavour.
+A challenge to Sungold.

 PINK CHARMER F1: Very vigorous, distinctive pink fruits, good flavour.

 GREEN ZEBRA: ‘Modern heirloom’ type with dark green and yellow stripes.
 Newer variations blush reddish instead of yellow when ripe.
 It is more tart than regular tomatoes, and it is an early cultivar.
 Produces bigger fruit than a cherry at 3oz (75g).
+The ‘Marmite’ tomato – my family hated it, so naturally, it produced a huge crop.

 CRIMSON CRUSH F1: The world’s first fully blight-resistant tomato, with large, round tomatoes (up to 8oz/200g).
 It’s bred for outdoors, but can be grown indoors too.